jtv/libpqxx/include/pqxx/doc/datatypes.md

 better to waste a few bytes of space than to spend a lot of time computing the exact buffer space you need.
 And failing the conversion because you under-budgeted the buffer is worst of all.

-Include the trailing zero in the buffer size.
-If your `to_buf` takes more space than just what's needed to store the result, include that too.

 Make `size_buffer` a `constexpr` function if you can.
 It may sometiems allow the caller to allocate the buffer on the stack, with a size known at compile